DataDog/integrations-extras/gnatsd_streaming/README.md

 ### Events

-If you are running Nats Streaming Server in a Fault Tolerant group a Nats Streaming Failover event will be issued when the status of a Server changes between `FT_STANDBY` and `FT_ACTIVE`
+If you are running Nats Streaming Server in a Fault Tolerant group, a Nats Streaming Failover event is issued when the status of a server changes between `FT_STANDBY` and `FT_ACTIVE`.

 ### Service Checks